Content of a 510(k)

 A description of the tests and the results obtained are essential.
 Reasonable and sufficient details of all test procedures and results should be submitted to FDA.
 The following suggestions will help assure that your application is complete.

 - Understand the FDA decision-making process.
-The decision process is discussed in "Guidance on the CDRH Premarket Notification Review Program (K86-3)"
+The decision process is discussed in The 510(k) Program: Evaluating Substantial Equivalence in Premarket Notification [510(k)]

 - Obtain and use the right guidance.
 FDA provides many device specific guidance documents for the preparation of marketing applications.